 Click the trash can icon next to a Note to delete it.

 - Notes are a real-time way to add any information about the client for the Agency staff, such as any roadblocks the client is experiencing.
 Adding details about the client's situation is helpful to all involved, whether from a historical view or a real-time need for additional information.

 - Every community uses the Notes section differently.
-Make sure you know what information should and shouldn't be shared in this section.
+Ensure you know what information should and shouldn't be shared in this section.

 To view a list of the activity of a referral on the Community Queue tab, click the Edit icon next to a client's name and scroll down to the HISTORY section.

 When the Unit Queue is enabled, and when the Eligible Clients Only toggle is turned on, a FIlter Type picklist appears.

 If you select "Units" in the Filter type picklist, the system displays multi-select picklists for Funding Source, Project, Site, Building, Unit Configuration Type, and Unit.
 The picklists are only available if Filter Type = Unit.

 The logic for these filters is as follows:

 - Each of these multi-select picklists should pull in eligibility from each level (direct eligibility, not inherited eligibility).

 - You must select a value for a picklist before you can make a selection from the picklists below (for example, before you can select a value for Building, you must first select a value for Funding Source, then Project, then Site).